Fast, robust and laser-free universal entangling gates for trapped-ion quantum computing: Two-qubit entangling gate

-We denote the difference between motional mode frequency and Rabi frequency by $\epsilon = \nu -\Omega_1$.
+We denote the difference between the motional mode frequency and the Rabi frequency by $\epsilon = \nu -\Omega_1$.
 The term proportional to $F_y^{(j)}$ in Eq. \eqref{Eq:Two_ions_Hamiltonian_double_dressed} may be interpreted as a driving term in the double-dressed basis, driving sidebands with frequency $\Omega_1$.
-Assuming that this driving field is far-detuned from the sideband's transition frequencies at $\Omega_2/2 \pm \nu$ and the term proportional to $F_y$ is negligible.
+Assuming that this driving field is far detuned from the sideband's transition frequencies at $\Omega_2/2 \pm \nu$, and the term proportional to $F_y$ is negligible.
 The interaction then simplifies to

-which is a M{\o}lmer-S{\o}rensen-type Hamiltonian, that creates the effective interaction
+which is a M{\o}lmer-S{\o}rensen-type Hamiltonian that creates the effective interaction

-at times $\epsilon t = 2\pi n$ for non-zero integer $n$ \cite{MSGate1,MSGate2}.
-Therefore, a maximally entangled state can be achieved by initializing the qubits in the $x-$basis (an equal super-position state) and turning on the phase modulated drive for times
+at times $\epsilon t = 2\pi n$ for nonzero integer $n$ \cite{MSGate1,MSGate2}.
+Therefore, a maximally entangled state can be achieved by initializing the qubits in the $x$ basis (an equal superposition state) and turning on the phase-modulated drive for times

 where $k$ is an integer.
-The shortest gate is achieved for $k=0, n=1$ which results in
+The shortest gate is achieved for $k=0, n=1$, which results in

-In this case, the effective interaction is given by $ -\frac{\eta\nu}{8}F_z^{(1)}F_z^{(2)}$, that is, the effective coupling between the two qubits is directly proportional to the Lamb-Dicke parameter and, therefore, proportional to the static magnetic gradient.
+In this case, the effective interaction is given by $ -\frac{\eta\nu}{8}F_z^{(1)}F_z^{(2)}$; that is, the effective coupling between the two qubits is directly proportional to the Lamb-Dicke parameter and, therefore, proportional to the static magnetic gradient.

 The conditional gate operation described above can be interpreted in terms of its optical counterparts \cite{CiracZollerGate,MSGate1,MSGate2, Solano1999}.
 Let us observe Eq. \eqref{Eq:DressingHamiltonian} with $\Omega_2=0$.
-The Hamiltonian is then similar to the Cirac-Zoller interaction Hamiltonian \cite{CiracZollerGate}, where $\Omega_1$ replaces the detuning of the laser drive frequency from the optical qubit resonance and where the carrier transition is eliminated.
+The Hamiltonian is then similar to the Jaynes-Cummings interaction Hamiltonian \cite{CiracZollerGate}, where $\Omega_1$ replaces the detuning of the laser drive frequency from the optical qubit resonance and where the carrier transition is eliminated.
 Therefore, in an analogous way, we can implement an entangling interaction by choosing $\Omega_1$ to be close to the motional sidebands.
-The effective second drive is then used to decouple the motional mode dependent frequency shift turning the interaction into a M{\o}lmer-S{\o}rensen (MS)-type gate.
+The effective second drive is then used to decouple the motional mode-dependent frequency shift, turning the interaction into a M{\o}lmer-S{\o}rensen (MS)-type gate.